(Originally published on Inn The Kitchen, August, 31, 2009. Updated 2018)

 Pour the two bottles of wine into a deep sauce pan on medium heat.

 This is the look I give my friends when they question whether or not the “full” two bottles of wine are going into the recipe … or if one is for the cook.

 Now this is why I’m telling you to use the cheap stuff.
 Pour in the cup of sugar and spices.
 Even though you’re using a cheap Merlot, believe me when I say it’s gonna taste goooooood.

 Stir the wine as the spices and sugar melt and blend in.
 This whole process takes about 8 to 10 minutes.
 Be sure to not “boil” the wine.
-You just want it to get a little warm simmer.
-Boiling would burn off the alcohol … and then defeat the whole purpose of making sangria!
+You just want it to get a warm simmer.
+Boiling would burn off the alcohol, an defeat the whole purpose of making sangria!